brandtkeller/Youtubedl-backend-rest/README.md

 Add additional notes about how to deploy this on a live system

 ## TODO
+* Create an 'addheader()' function for all responses for cors
 * Add error checking to runtime database parameters
 * Add path to file output
 * Add restart - startup procedures